 2. Move knowledge faster

-Knowledge compounds when it moves quickly.
+As the famous saying goes, knowledge is power.
+And it also compounds, but only when it is shared quickly.
 Too often, insights lose power because they sit in inboxes, reports, or someone’s head.

-The best teams move quickly.
-When one person runs a test today, the insight is in everyone’s hands tomorrow.
-That speed of learning multiplies results, turning individual wins into team-wide advantages.
+When one person runs a test today, and the insight is in everyone’s hands tomorrow, knowledge won’t go stale.
+That speed of learning multiplies results, and that turns individual wins into team-wide advantages.

-• Work test results into your next sprint planning session, turning findings into immediate action items.
+Work test results into your next sprint planning session.
+This way, findings become action items, not archive items.

 Highly-agile organizations are 2x more likely to report revenue growth.